The Atacama Cosmology Telescope: Modeling the Gas Thermodynamics in BOSS CMASS galaxies from Kinematic and Thermal Sunyaev-Zel'dovich Measurements: Comparison to simulations

-There are numerous reasons why simulations could under predict the amount of CGM pressure and to a lesser extent CGM density at these larger radii.
+There are numerous reasons why simulations could under predict the amount of CGM pressure at these larger radii.
 For example, the numerical methods chosen to inject energy and how that energy is allowed to propagate through the CGM will impact the thermodynamic properties of the CGM on all scales.
 Previous comparisons between simulations and tSZ profiles have been mostly limited to higher masses, like galaxy clusters \citep[e.g.,][]{Planck_V_2013,McDonald2014,Lebrun2014,Barnes2017}, where the simulations matched the observations across a large range in radii.
 This implies that the current sub-grid models for energy injection and numerical method for propagation are sufficient at describing the ICM but do not sufficiently heat the CGM at radii beyond the virial radius.

 Predicting the gas profiles on these large scales in $10^{13} M_\odot$ galaxies is challenging as they have smaller potential wells than galaxy clusters and their CGM is more susceptible to small changes in the feedback modeling.
 A challenge going forward for cosmological simulations will be to sufficiently heat the CGM at radii beyond the virial radius without completely unbinding the CGM from halos at this mass scale.
 We look forward to investigating additional data from other current cosmological simulations and potentially enabling further refinement of the current sub-grid feedback models.